ebrugulec/business-meeting-phrases/README.md

 - I think we could be flexible on this point.
 - I'd like to suggest a possible compromise on this issue.

-## How to accept a meeting invitation?
+## How to accept a meeting invitation? :blue_book:

 - I'd be happy to attend the meeting.
 Thank you for inviting me.
 - Yes, I'm available for the meeting.
 Looking forward to it.